RichardRed0x/politeia-digest/issue-014.md

 Published Apr 2 by moo31337 - 29 comments (+29)

 This proposal describes a way to decentralize control of Treasury spending by subjecting each month's outgoings to a stakeholder approval vote.
 Each month, Politeia's operators would process invoices from contractors to prepare a draft Treasury transaction for that month.
 Stakeholders would then vote on chain to approve or reject this transaction.
-The proposal observes that were the voting for these transactions to occur off chain, as with other Politeia proposals, the operators of the Politeia platform could manipulate the vote outcomes by not counting some of the votes - and therefore the decision was made to conduct the voting on Treasury spends on chain.
+The proposal observes that, were the voting for these transactions to occur off chain, as with other Politeia proposals, the operators of the Politeia platform could manipulate the vote outcomes by not counting some of the votes - and therefore the decision was made to conduct the voting on Treasury spends on chain.

 The proposal describes an initial formulation with a number of guardrails in place: